Injustice: Gods Among Us (comics): Injustice 2 (comics)

 The comics based on Injustice 2 take place between the events of Injustice: Gods Among Us and Injustice 2.
-The comics feature Batman's attempt to reform the society after the fall of the One Earth Regime, Ra's al Ghul's rise to power and his plans to save the world from ecological destruction, Hal Jordan's redemption after following Superman's Regime, and Gorilla Grodd seizing control of Gorilla City.
+In the aftermath of Superman's defeat and the One Earth Regime's collapse, the story follows Batman and his allies' efforts to rebuild society, Ra's al Ghul's rise to power and his plans to save the world from ecological destruction, Hal Jordan's redemption after abandoning the Regime, and Gorilla Grodd seizing control of Gorilla City.

 Injustice vs. Masters of the Universe

-Injustice vs. Masters of the Universe takes place after the Injustice 2's "Absolute Power" ending.
-The Insurgents find He-Man in hopes that he might stop Superman permanently.
-Superman attempts to employ Skeletor to restore his family to life.
+Injustice vs. Masters of the Universe is a comic miniseries that serves as a crossover with the Masters of the Universe franchise.
+The story continues from Injustice 2s "Absolute Power" ending, wherein Superman re-established the Regime and mentally enslaved Batman.
+The remaining Insurgents find He-Man in hopes that he might stop Superman permanently, while Superman attempts to employ Skeletor to restore his family to life.
 He then searches the multiverse to find a reality where they still live, only to learn that fate will not allow them to do so in any reality.
-After a clash with He-Man, Superman receives a fatal blast of lightning from He-Man and Castle Greyskull (Superman having a vulnerability to magic), then, in a redemptive moment with He-Man, dies.
-Batman forms a new Justice League in his son's honor.
+After a clash with He-Man, Superman receives a fatal blast of lightning from He-Man and Castle Greyskull, then, in a redemptive moment with He-Man, dies.
+Batman, freed from the mind-control after witnessing Damian Wayne's sacrifice, forms a new Justice League in his son's honor.